Last Updated on

 The last step is then to take your torque wrench and tighten the upper rings firmly.

 There you have it.
-Your scope is now mounted and secure.
+Your scope is now mounted and secure on your Picatinny rail.
 From here you’ll have to adjust the vision in your new scope to be perfect for you.
 After that, you’ll have to take it out and give a test run.
 Now you know how to mount your scope on a Picatinny rail.

 Featured Image Credit: Nikon Buckmasters Rifle Scope 6-18x 40mm SF Mil-Dot mounted on a 24″ Rock River Arms Varmint A4, betancourt, Wikimedia Commons CC 2.0